 It’s difficult to let those amazing nights die, right?
 We go to after-hours spots, diners, chill in the street or whatever else, and we hold onto those nights for dear life in hopes that they never end.
 What can be more intense than that?

 Everyone deserves the chance to travel.
 Hell, I believe everyone should be required to travel outside of the borders of their respective hometowns, states, and countries.

 Sometimes, you get lucky, and you travel to a place that speaks to your soul.
 I’m talking about a location so alluring that you give serious thought to the notion of canceling your life back home and risking it all on a whim.

 I’ve had that happen to me a few times.
-I always have trouble distinguishing between falling in lust with and falling in love a location.
+I always have trouble distinguishing between falling in lust and falling in love with a location.

 Love and lust are two sentiments that dance along the same razor-thin line and are easy to confuse.
 I lust after palm trees, beach weather, the ocean, gentle breezes, great parties, and island vibes.
 I love stability, high-speed internet, a proper gym, moderately priced goods, movie theaters, and a live music scene all within a reasonable distance.

 The hard part for me is finding a locale that has all of those features.
 I’ve visited many locations with some, but never with all.

 I fell hard for South Florida’s nightlife and low prices, but that proved to be nothing more than an unsustainable one-night stand.
 Thailand’s food and climate had me ready to throw caution to the wind and go all-in on that mai bpen rai lifestyle, but there wasn’t enough stability for me (more on that another time).
 The island vibes and beautiful beaches of the Canary Islands made me want to kick my feet up and forget about tomorrow, but everything there was too expensive for my taste.